Isotop7/pyrtemonnaie/README.md

 # pyrtemonnaie
-Python tool to organize your monthly costs
+python tool to organize your monthly costs.

+*TODO:*

+- sqlite as datasource
+- json file as datasource
+- cli interface
+- ncurses-like interface